Frances the Mute

 Frances the Mute is the second studio album by American progressive rock band The Mars Volta released in February 2005 on Gold Standard Laboratories and Universal.
 Produced by guitarist and songwriter Omar Rodriguez-Lopez, the album incorporates dub, ambient, Latin and jazz influences, and is the first to feature bassist Juan Alderete and percussionist Marcel Rodriguez-Lopez.
 The album also includes contributions from future saxophonist Adrián Terrazas-González, who joined the band during its subsequent tour.

 Frances the Mute made multiple "Best of" lists at the end of 2005.
-In the Q & Mojo magazine Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came #18 in its list of "40 Cosmic Rock Albums" and was also named as one of Classic Rock magazine's 10 essential progressive rock albums of the decade.
+In the Q & Mojo magazine Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came No. 18 in its list of "40 Cosmic Rock Albums" and was also named as one of Classic Rock magazine's 10 essential progressive rock albums of the decade.

 Background

-Jeremy Ward, audio artist for The Mars Volta until his death, had previously worked as a repo man.
-One day, Ward discovered a diary in the backseat of a car he was repossessing, and began to note the similarities between his life and that of the author—most notably, that they had both been adopted.
+According to the initial promotional statements about Frances the Mute, the narrative behind the album was inspired by a diary found by Jeremy Ward, close friend of Rodriguez-Lopez and Cedric Bixler Zavala and audio artist for The Mars Volta until his death in 2003.
+Ward had previously worked as a repo man, and one day he supposedly discovered an anonymous diary in the backseat of a car he was repossessing.
+Ward reportedly became preoccupied with the journal, and began to note similarities between his life and that of the author — most notably, that they had both been adopted.
 The diary told of the author's search for his biological parents, with the way being pointed by a collection of people, their names being the basis for each named track of Frances the Mute.

+However, in the 2023 documentary Omar and Cedric: If This Ever Gets Weird, Rodriguez-Lopez confessed that the album's concept actually came from a film script he had written and given to Bixler Zavala for inspiration as the latter was having a writer's block at the time.
+The story about the diary was entirely invented, as a tribute to Ward.